First, all about the author:

 Secondly…… all about the idea behind the curriculum:

 The second event stemmed from when Dr. Williamson-Coria was giving Spanish classes to homeschoolers.
 She was inspired when she observed how quickly they learned the material and how conducive the home environment was to be able to really practice the language.
-However, most material she could find for her classes were geared to classroom learning with large groups of students.
+However, most material she could find for her classes were geared to classroom learning.

-Dr. Williamson-Coria decided to develop a program that enabled the parents to learn along with their child, a program that was easy to use and would enable the home educator to help his/her children use the language as well as guide them in their language learning.
+Dr. Williamson-Coria decided to develop a program that enabled the parents to learn along with their child, a program that was easy to use and would also enable the home educator to interact with his/her children as they use the language together as they facilitated each other’s learning.

-Dr. Williamson-Coria wanted a product with ideas to help her incorporate language learning into her daily routine (as opposed to a “classroom”) without taking up all her weekly or daily prep time.
+She wanted a product that incorporated language learning into her daily routine (as opposed to a “classroom”) without taking up all her weekly or daily prep time.
 She also wanted a product that could develop speaking ability.
 Most programs work on reading, writing, listening and pronunciation, but not on using the language in a conversational and creative manner.
 This program is built upon a conversational Spanish foundation.
 New material is always presented through speaking the language and soliciting responses from the children.
 As language is used through human contact in the real world, this program stresses the importance of interaction with others and especially interaction with the wide world now at our fingertips!

 REAL Homeschool Spanish takes the entire family on the journey of language learning.

 Our easy to use curriculum is made specifically for the Home Educator and the home learning environment.